 1) Human S has concepts.

-2) S can have concepts only if S has the innate ability to acquire ideas and does so with the linguistic help of a linguistic community.
+2) S can have concepts only if S has the innate ability to gain ideas and does so with the linguistic help of a linguistic community.

-4) There cannot be an inﬁnite regress of humans helping other humans acquire concepts.
+4) There cannot be an inﬁnite regress of humans helping other humans gain concepts.

-5) So, there must be a non-human being with innate concepts outside the linguistic community of humans who initiates the series of humans helping other humans acquire concepts.
+5) So, there must be a non-human being with innate concepts outside the linguistic community of humans who starts the series of humans helping other humans acquire concepts.

 ● J. J. C. Smart and J. J. Haldane, Atheism and Theism (Blackwell, 1996).

 1) Humans innately have very sophisticated linguistic abilities.

 2) The best explanation for humans innately having very sophisticated linguistic abilities is God endows them with such.

 3) So, probably, God exists.

 ● Jeﬀrey Johnson and Joyclynn Potter, “The Argument from Language and the Existence of God,” Journal of Religion 85/1 (2005), pp. 83-93.

 ● Daniel Bonevac, “Arguments from Knowledge, Reference, and Content,” in Walls and Dougherty (eds.), Two Dozen (or so) Arguments for God (Oxford, 2018), pp. 215-237.

 Falsity of Semantic Indeterminism (Ontological Linguistic Apologetic Arguments)